Daniel-BD/Flutter-app-devies-books/README.md

 * Rate books

 ## Code Organization 📂
 Code is organized in a loose and shallow feature-first fashion.
-In lib, you'll find directories such as Authentication, Books or api.
+In `lib`, you'll find directories such as `Authentication`,`Books` or `api`.
 ```
 lib
 ├── Authentication